11 Davis Avenue, Garden City, NY 11530

 There is a comfortable mothers’ area for privacy while nursing.
 This area has brochures with information mothers might be interested in.

-The two floor museum is fully accessible with an elevator, as well as steps, to the upper level.
-Multi-stall, handicapped accessible restrooms with baby- changing stations are located on both levels.
-A single-occupancy, family restroom is located near the Tot Spot.
+The two floor museum is fully accessible, with an elevator, as well as steps, to the upper level.
+Multi-stall, accessible restrooms with baby- changing stations are located on both levels.
+An accessible, single-occupancy, family restroom is located near the Tot Spot.

 As always, we at Destination Accessible, advise you to check a venue’s website, www.licm.org, when planning a visit, to “know before you go.”